Updated June 27, 2018

 Service in the historic Temple Church, a landmark that has featured in literature ranging from Shakespeare (Henry IV, part 1) to Dan Brown (The Da Vinci Code).
 The church has an effigy of William Marshal, 2nd Earl of Pembroke, who built the first stone version of Kilkenny Castle.
 His father, the first Earl of Pembroke was a signatory to the Magna Carta and is also buried there.
 The church is a late 12th-century church in the City of London located between Fleet Street and the River Thames, built by the Knights Templar as their English headquarters.

-Following the address by Robin Griffith-Jones, we will adjourn to the highly exclusive Inner Temple Garden Party for lunch and enjoyment of the very child-friendly amusements, including bouncy castles and games for children.
+We will join the highly exclusive Inner Temple Garden Party for lunch and enjoyment of the very child-friendly amusements, including bouncy castles and games for children.

 At 1:45pm we will gather in the Peony Garden (small inner garden towards the left) for a brief talk by Ben Murtagh, an archaeologist who excavated William Marshal’s castle in Kilkenny.
 In case of rain, we may gather beneath the arches near the Temple Church.